 Acquire A Players

-One of the biggest lessons that I have learned time and again is that A players won’t work with C players.
+Through many years of business coaching, one of the biggest lessons that I have learned time and again is that A players won’t work with C players.
 If you are looking around your company and you have a group that is just “punching the clock”, that superstar won’t be inspired to come work there.
 The saying that I followed for most of my career was “slow to hire and quick to fire”.
 That does not mean I want to fire but rather am always willing to if that team member is not committed to the vision of the team and is dragging the culture down.
 “One bad apple spoils the bunch”.
 Conversely finding those teammates that are positive, solution oriented, and a team player is invaluable.

 Breathe Your Core Values